garymalaysia/algo/docs/troubleshooting.md

 sudo rm -rf /etc/wireguard/*
 rm -rf configs/*
 ```

+###### Note: Makesure to check double /etc/wireguard directory as ROOT user to ensure all files are removed
 Then immediately re-run `./algo`.

 ### Ubuntu Error: "unable to write 'random state'" when generating CA password